Defence of democracy and neutrality

 "Whoever enters our country will be our enemy.
 The enemy will encounter an absolutely united army and a peoples spirited by one determination.
 There will be only one Switzerland and one power of will to battle against such an enemy."

-Dispite their harsh propaganda, the Germans and the Italiens in World War I didn't attack, even though detailed plans to do so were found after the war.
-The last time others tried to force Switzerland into weak neutrality was at the end of the Napoleanic wars in order to keep French troops from resurging from behind.
-This treaty of 1815 is up to this day not recognized by Switzerland.
+Dispite their harsh propaganda, the Germans and the Italiens in World War II didn't attack, even though detailed plans to do so were found after the war.

 Neutrality

 Neutrality is not a single concept.
-It can be considered to be a type of insurance policy against domestic threats against democracy and wellbeing of the people and from foreign powers against the usually small neutral state (Foreign Affairs, 2022) and can be understood in different ways.
-Neutrality is not about taking sides.
+It can be considered to be a type of insurance policy against domestic threats against democracy and wellbeing of the people and from foreign powers against a small neutral state (Foreign Affairs, 2022).
+Being neutral can be understood in different ways, but it is not about taking sides.

 " Being neutral does not include the privilege of being between right or wrong, or decency or indecency."